 Today’s Wonder of the Day was inspired by Caiyden.
 Caiyden Wonders, “Who is D.B.
 Cooper?”
 Thanks for WONDERing with us, Caiyden!

 We hope you brought your best detective skills with you to Wonderopolis today.
-We’re investigating one of the FBI’s oldest unsolved cases.
-Have you ever heard of D. B. Cooper?
+We’re investigating one of the FBI’s oldest unsolved cases!

 On November 24, 1971, an airplane was set to take off in Portland, Oregon, and land in Seattle, Washington.
 A man in his mid-40s paid cash for a one-way ticket on the flight.
 Dressed in a business suit and rain jacket, he carried a black briefcase onto the plane.